Skip to content

 Transatlantic discourse & climate policy

-Climate Week 2025: In discussions, interviews and panels, Rödding demonstrates how the EU Digital Product Passport is changing international markets, transatlantic supply chains and industrial policy climate issues.
+Climate Week 2025: In discussions, interviews and panels, Rödding explains how the EU Digital Product Passport is reshaping international markets, transatlantic supply chains and climate-related industrial policy.

 Canva Design DAHBNSfFz_U